-- (a) Urges all parties to armed conflict to respect the civilian character of schools in accordance with international humanitarian law: - (b) Encourages Member States to consider concrete measures to deter the use of schools by armed forces and armed non-State groups in contravention of applicable international law; - (c) Urges Member States to ensure that attacks on schools in contravention of international humanitarian law are investigated and those responsible duly prosecuted; - (d) Calls upon United Nations country-level task forces to enhance the monitoring and reporting on the military use of schools... - Security Council Resolution 2143, March 7, 2014, S/Res/2143 (2014), para.
-18.
+- (a) Urges all parties to armed conflict to respect the civilian character of schools in accordance with international humanitarian law; - (b) Encourages Member States to take concrete measures to deter the use of schools by armed forces and non-State armed groups in contravention of applicable international law:

+- (c) Urges Member States to ensure that attacks on schools in contravention of international humanitarian law are investigated and those responsible duly prosecuted; - (d) Calls upon United Nations country-level task forces to enhance the monitoring and reporting on the military use of schools; - Security Council Resolution 2427, July 9, 2018, S/Res/2427 (2018), paras.
+15-16.